Skip to Content

 Set the server timezone, date format, and locale for consistent timestamps across the dashboard

-Custom logo, favicon, and auth page background image with image cropping
+Custom logos, favicon, default avatar, and default banner with integrated image cropping

 Instance settings

-Configure the identity and behavior of your QuickBox Pro instance:
+Configure the identity and basic information for your QuickBox Pro instance:

-• Instance name — A friendly name for your server, displayed in the dashboard header and browser title
+• Instance Name — A friendly name for your server, displayed in the dashboard header and browser title.
+Default: QuickBox Pro

-• Description — An optional description shown on the login page
+• Instance Description — An optional short description shown in page titles and metadata.
+Default: QuickBox Pro Dashboard

 Timezone and locale